dfsforg/btnhw/README.md

 ## 🚀 TL;DR

-B.T.N.H.W. is a hardware wallet designed for advanced users and developers working with EVM-compatible blockchains.
+B.T.N.H.W. is a hardware wallet designed <ins>for advanced users and developers</ins> working with EVM-compatible blockchains.
 It is fully open-source, highly customizable, and built using  [widely accessible components that cost only $7.85](https://www.amazon.com/Raspberry-Pi-Pico/dp/B09KVB8LVR).